This leaflet provides information about the normal immunisation schedule for people in the UK.

-- Immunisation against human papillomavirus (HPV) was introduced in the UK for girls in 2008.
+- Immunisation against human papillomavirus (HPV), which was introduced in the UK for girls in 2008.

-- Rotavirus vaccination commenced in the UK in July 2013.
+- Rotavirus vaccination, which started in the UK in July 2013.

-- Meningitis B vaccine and meningitis ACWY vaccine were introduced in 2015.
+- Meningitis B vaccine and meningitis ACWY vaccine, which were introduced in 2015.

 How does immunisation work?